ruslanrazakov/GardenWatcher/README.md

 All layers were implemented as services and were placed in DI containers.

 # Web Client side
 In progress.
-Now it is a simple ASP.Net core MVC web application, that gets data from server with HttpGetRequest() method in controller.
+Now it is a simple Blazor one-page web application, that gets data from server and returns statistics table.

 # Installation